A hybrid cruise ship and a call for a ban on HFO

 “The good news is however: Thanks to the regulations, the industry will become much greener.”

-The company’s statement goes on to cite industry experts who figure the cost of compliant, low-sulphur fuel would be between US$150 and US$250 (CAD$200 and CAD$330) more per ton than HFO.
+The company’s statement goes on to cite industry experts who figure the cost of compliant, low-sulphur fuel would be between US$150 and US$250 (C$200 and C$330) more per tonne than HFO.

 Shipping cost was a factor WWF-Canada considered in its final submission to Baffinland Iron Mines Corp. on its second phase of development at the Mary River mine.